newrelic/demo-nodetron/README.md

 #### Params
 * delay_start_ms can be used to delay the time the service starts by this amount in milliseconds.
 During that interval, any incoming http request will error.
+* database_user is used when connecting to a database.
+It defines the user to connect as.
+* database_password is used when connecting to a database.
+It defines the password to use when connecting as the user denoted in the `database_user` field.
+* database_host is used when connecting to a database.
+Its value should be the IP address of the database.
+* database_port is used when connecting to a database.
+Its value should be the port that the database is listening on.

 ### Docker support